 Has your reuse program been honored?

-If your water reuse program has been honored and you would like to be listed on this page, please provide a copy of the award certification or other documentation of the award, description of the award, a short paragraph describing your reuse system, and a digital image/photo related to your system (optional) to the Reuse Coordinator.
+If your water reuse program has been honored and you would like to be listed on this page, please provide a copy of the award certification or other documentation of the award, description of the award, a short paragraph describing your reuse system, and a digital image/photo related to your system (optional) to the Reuse Program Lead.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?